 If you add Part 2 to Part 1, starting at Red Cross Path from the end of Part 1, you will have to walk back to Bellevue Pond from Sheepfold, which is about 1.5 miles (2.5 km) along easily traveled dirt roads.
-However, combining two tours can make for a long hike.
+However, combining two tours with all their stops can make for a long hike.

-Here is a listing of all the rock units and features you have seen on the first segment of the Skyline Trail.
+Here is an alphabetical listing of all the rock units and features you have seen on the first segment of the Skyline Trail.
 For which units listed below can you determine relative ages?

-dolerite dikes (d)

-porphyritic rhyolite dike (fp)

-Lawrence Woods Granophyre (Zlwg)

-Lynn Volcanic Complex (Zpt)

-Medford Dike (gabbro, (T_Rm)

-Mud Road Fault

-Spot Pond Granodiorite (Zsg)

-Westboro Formation (Zvwq) - as inclusions
+dolerite dikes (d) porphyritic rhyolite dike (fp) Lawrence Woods Granophyre (Zlwg) crystal tuff in the Wakefield Formation of the Lynn Volcanic Complex (Zlvx) Medford Dike (gabbro, (T_Rm) Mud Road Fault Spot Pond Granodiorite (Zsg) Westboro Formation (Zvwq) - as inclusions